New ‘Smart Wooden Plank’ Connects To The Internet & Houses Google Assistant

 The Mui even listens to users’ voice commands, but it won’t talk back.
 The plank has a built-in Google Assistant activated by pressing a button on the wood.
 While the Mui lacks speakers and therefore cannot respond verbally like Alexa or Siri, it will display its written response character-by-character on the LCD display.
 The screen can also be tapped to show the entire message at once.

-According to the Mui’s campaign description on Kickstarter, the device’s LED display only appears with a swipe of the user’s hand, and will disappear when the user is done.
+According to the Mui’s campaign description on Kickstarter, the device’s LED display only appears with a swipe of the user’s hand and will disappear when the user is done.
 Other functions include sending and receiving messages and checking the news.

 A smart block of wood for home. mui lab won the @CES Innovation Award at the Consumer Electronics Show (CES) 2019.#CES2019 #Japan #Innovation #SmartHome #muilab